 ‘Effect’ as a Noun

-When dealing with nouns and verbs for easily confused words, there’s a few simple things to remember.
+When dealing with nouns and verbs for easily confused words, there are a few simple things to remember.

 The primary guideline for effect is always to use it as a noun.
 Effect refers to “a change which is an outcome of a specific action, event, or other cause.”
 Here are some sentence examples: